tolauwae/phd-thesis/src/remote/remote.typ

 The WARDuino virtual machine is at heart a byte-code interpreter for WebAssembly, around which several components have been built to improve the development cycle of IoT software.
 WebAssembly is the compile target because it tackles both the challenges of #emph[portability] and #emph[low-level coding];.
 However, for WebAssembly to be a viable platform, we need a way to interact with the environment, i.e. control hardware peripherals, communicate over the internet, and so on.
 To address this WARDuino includes a set of primitives.
 Responsive IoT applications require these primitives to handle asynchronous events, standard WebAssembly does not support this.
 WARDuino is therefore extended with a callback handler to process asynchronous events, and pass them to user-defined callback functions.
 To tackle the challenge of #emph[debuggability];, WARDuino includes a remote debugger with support for over-the-air updates.
 Combined with standard debugging operations, the over-the-air updates allow developers to iterate quickly and test fixes while debugging.
 This way, WARDuino aims to significantly improve on the #emph[slow development cycle] of embedded software.
 In this section, we give an overview of the virtual machine architecture, and show how the components interact with the interpretation of the loaded program, as well as each other.

 === WARDuino Components <warduino-components>
-#link(<fig:overview>)[\[fig:overview\]] gives a high-level overview of the virtual machine’s architecture, highlighting how the novel components (shown in red) relate to each other and interact with the running program (shown in blue).
+@fig:warduino gives a high-level overview of the virtual machine’s architecture, highlighting how the novel components (shown in red) relate to each other and interact with the running program (shown in blue).
 This program is a WebAssembly module, which will usually be compiled from a high-level language.

-#block[
-  #box(image("images/architecture.svg", width: 90%))

-]
+#figure(
+    caption: [This diagram shows the architecture of the WARDuino virtual machine.
+The different components of the virtual machine are shown in red; the debugger, live code updater, callback handler, and additional WebAssembly modules.
+External devices can send debug messages to the virtual machine, for both the debugger and live code updater.
+They are parsed concurrently to the interpretation loop, and placed into the message queue.
+Asynchronous events for the callback handler are processed analogously, and placed into the event queue.
+Both queues are shown in gray to indicate that they are populated by platform specific code, outside the interpretation loop.
+The program (WebAssembly module) executed by the virtual machine is shown in blue.
+The arrows indicate the interactions between components, which are executed in the interpretation loop.], image("images/architecture.svg", width: 90%) )<fig:warduino>

 WARDuino allows developers to debug and update the running program over the air.
 The virtual machine can receive update and debug messages over different channels, such as Wi-Fi or the serial port.
 Whenever a message arrives, it is put in the debug message queue, where it is visible to the main interpretation loop.
-During interpretation, the virtual machine will periodically check the queue for new messages and resolve them one at a time as shown in #link(<fig:overview>)[\[fig:overview\]] .
-Debug messages can instruct the VM to pause, step or resume execution .
-Update messages can replace the entire WebAssembly module, single functions, or even single variable values .
+During interpretation, the virtual machine will periodically check the queue for new messages and resolve them one at a time as shown in @fig:warduino #circled([A]).
+Debug messages can instruct the VM to pause, step or resume execution #circled([B]).
+Update messages can replace the entire WebAssembly module, single functions, or even single variable values #circled([F]).

-Importantly, WARDuino contains a number of WebAssembly modules, implementing common libraries and functionality for microcontrollers, such as the `Serial` module or the `HTTP` module .
+Importantly, WARDuino contains a number of WebAssembly modules, implementing common libraries and functionality for microcontrollers, such as the `Serial` module or the `HTTP` module #circled([C]).
 WebAssembly programs can use the primitives from these modules in order to access the hardware of the microcontrollers.
 Due to the primitives being defined at the level of WebAssembly, it is not always straightforward for developers to use the primitives in their high-level source language.
-Language specific libraries can enhance the interoperability between a source language and the low-level interfaces of the WebAssembly primitives. #link(<remote:interoperability>)[\[remote:interoperability\]] goes into further detail on supporting high-level languages through language specific libraries.
+Language specific libraries can enhance the interoperability between a source language and the low-level interfaces of the WebAssembly primitives. @remote:interoperability goes into further detail on supporting high-level languages through language specific libraries.

 Microcontrollers often receive signals from peripherals through hardware interrupts.
 These are then typically processed by asynchronous interrupt handlers.
 This way, the embedded device does not have to block execution by actively waiting for input.
 Unfortunately, calling a function asynchronously is not supported by standard WebAssembly.
 In other words, a standard WebAssembly virtual machine cannot call a function to handle asynchronous events such as MQTT messages, hardware interrupts, and so on.
 To address this shortcoming, we have implemented a novel callback handling system for executing WebAssembly functions when certain events happen.
 WARDuino programs can use this callback handling system to handle asynchronous events.
-The MQTT module, for instance, can be used to register a WebAssembly function from the loaded program#footnote[This is reflected in the interface of the MQTT primitives listed in figure~@fig:mqtt of @remote:mqtt, where the #emph[subscribe] primitive expects the table index of a WebAssembly function as an argument.] as a callback for specific events .
-Whenever these events occur, our callback handler will invoke the registered function and pass all relevant information to it .
+The MQTT module, for instance, can be used to register a WebAssembly function from the loaded program#footnote[This is reflected in the interface of the MQTT primitives listed in figure~@fig:mqtt of @app:mqtt, where the #emph[subscribe] primitive expects the table index of a WebAssembly function as an argument.] as a callback for specific events #circled([D]).
+Whenever these events occur, our callback handler will invoke the registered function and pass all relevant information to it #circled([E]).
 In the rest of our paper, we will refer to these functions as callback functions or simply callbacks.

 === WARDuino Interpretation <remote:executing>
 WebAssembly is a stack based language, defined over an implicit operand stack.
 This means WebAssembly runtimes do not have to explicitly use this stack.
 In WARDuino, however, we implement the VM as a stack based virtual machine based on the open source `wac` C-project by Joel Martin#footnote[#link("https://github.com/kanaka/wac");];.
 Our WebAssembly operand stack is implemented as two separate stacks: the main operand stack, and a call stack.
 The call stack keeps track of the active functions and blocks#footnote[In WebAssembly `loop` and `if` instructions are also placed on the call stack as so-called "blocks".
-These blocks are needed to ensure that branch (`br`) instructions can only jump to safe locations.] of the program and where the execution should continue once they complete.
+These blocks are needed to ensure that branch `(br)` instructions can only jump to safe locations.] of the program and where the execution should continue once they complete.
 When initializing the module, we seed the call stack with a call to the main entry point of the program.
 The main operand stack holds a list of numeric values from which WebAssembly operations pop their arguments, and to which they push their results.
 This stack starts out empty.

 #figure(
     kind: "algorithm",
+    caption: [Main loop for interpretation in the WARDuino virtual machine.],
     supplement: [Algorithm],
-    pseudocode-list(numbered-title: [Main loop for interpretation in the WARDuino virtual machine.])[$*$
+    pseudocode(
-    + #line-label(<alg.interpretation:require>) #strong[Require] module $m$ #strong[and] running state $s$
-    + done $arrow.l$ false, success $arrow.l$ true
+with-line-label(<alg.interpretation:require>)[#strong[Require] module $m$ #strong[and] running state $s$], [done $arrow.l$ false, success $arrow.l$ true],
-    + #line-label(<alg.interpretation:while>) *while* done #strong[and] success *do*
+with-line-label(<alg.interpretation:while>)[*while* done #strong[and] success *do*],
-      + #line-label(<alg.interpretation:debug>) resolveDebugMessage($s$) $triangle.filled.r$ Can update the running state $s$
-      + *if* $s =$ paused *then*
-        + #line-label(<alg.interpretation:wait>) awaitDebugMessage() $triangle.filled.r$ Wait until debug queue is not empty
-        + *continue* $triangle.filled.r$ Go back to the start of the loop
-      + *end if*
-      + #line-label(<alg.interpretation:events>) resolveEvent() $triangle.filled.r$ Run callback for event, if any in the queue
-      + #line-label(<alg.interpretation:opcode>) opcode $arrow.l$ getOpcode($m$)
-      + #line-label(<alg.interpretation:switch>) *switch* opcode *do*
-        + ...
-        + #line-label(<alg.interpretation:case>) *case* 0x7c ...
-0x8a
+with-line-label(<alg.interpretation:debug>)[resolveDebugMessage($s$) $triangle.filled.r$ Can update the running state $s$], [*if* $s =$ paused *then*], with-line-label(<alg.interpretation:wait>)[awaitDebugMessage() $triangle.filled.r$ Wait until debug queue is not empty], [*continue* $triangle.filled.r$ Go back to the start of the loop], [*end if*], with-line-label(<alg.interpretation:events>)[resolveEvent() $triangle.filled.r$ Run callback for event, if any in the queue], with-line-label(<alg.interpretation:opcode>)[opcode $arrow.l$ getOpcode($m$)], with-line-label(<alg.interpretation:switch>)[*switch* opcode *do*], [...], with-line-label(<alg.interpretation:case>)[*case* 0x7c ...
+0x8a],
-          + success $arrow.l$ interpretBinaryi64($m$, opcode) $triangle.filled.r$ Perform i64 binary operation
+[success $arrow.l$ interpretBinaryi64($m$, opcode)$triangle.filled.r$ Perform i64 binary operation],
-        + ...
-      + *end switch*
+[...],
+[*end switch*],
-      + #line-label(<alg.interpretation:next>) m.pc $arrow.l$ m.pc $+ 1$ $triangle.filled.r$ Increment program counter
+with-line-label(<alg.interpretation:next>)[m.pc $arrow.l$ m.pc $+ 1$ $triangle.filled.r$ Increment program counter],
-    + *end while*
-    + *if* #strong[not] success *then*
+[*end while*],
-      + #line-label(<alg.interpretation:trap>) #strong[throw] trap $triangle.filled.r$ Check if any operation threw a trap
+[*if* #strong[not] success *then*], with-line-label(<alg.interpretation:trap>)[#strong[throw] trap $triangle.filled.r$ Check if any operation threw a trap], [*end if*],
-    + *end if*
-])<alg.interpretation>
+))<alg.interpretation>

-#link(<alg.interpretation>)[\[alg.interpretation\]] shows the main interpretation loop of WARDuino as pseudocode.
-WARDuino executes a WebAssembly module $m$, instruction by instruction, in a single loop (#link(<alg.interpretation:while>)[\[alg.interpretation:while\]];).
-Before any instruction is interpreted, the #emph[resolveDebugMessage] function checks the debug message queue for new incoming messages (#link(<alg.interpretation:debug>)[\[alg.interpretation:debug\]];), resolves the oldest one, and possibly pauses the runtime.
+@alg.interpretation shows the main interpretation loop of WARDuino as pseudocode.
+WARDuino executes a WebAssembly module $m$, instruction by instruction, in a single loop (@alg.interpretation:while).
+Before any instruction is interpreted, the #emph[resolveDebugMessage] function checks the debug message queue for new incoming messages (@alg.interpretation:debug), resolves the oldest one, and possibly pauses the runtime.
 If the runtime is not paused, the virtual machine checks the event queue for new asynchronous events, and possibly resolves at most one before starting the actual interpretation.
-If the runtime is paused however, the virtual machine will go to sleep until a new message arrives in the queue (#link(<alg.interpretation:wait>)[\[alg.interpretation:wait\]];).
+If the runtime is paused however, the virtual machine will go to sleep until a new message arrives in the queue (@alg.interpretation:wait).
 The #emph[awaitDebugMessage] function does not resolve debug messages, instead the code jumps back to the start of the loop and the debug message is resolved by the #emph[resolveDebugMessage] function.
-We discuss the debug message and event resolution in more detail in, respectively #link(<remote:debug>)[1.3] and #link(<remote:interrupts>)[1.5];.
+We discuss the debug message and event resolution in more detail in, respectively @remote:debug and @remote:interrupts.

 For interpreting instructions, the virtual machine keeps track of its own program pointer $m . p c$, which points to the next instruction to be executed in the program buffer.
 We may dereference this pointer to get the next opcode to execute (#link(<alg.interpretation:opcode>)[\[alg.interpretation:opcode\]];), for example `0x7f`.
 A switch statement then matches the current opcode (#link(<alg.interpretation:switch>)[\[alg.interpretation:switch\]];).
 For our example, the switch determines our opcode to be a binary operator for 64-bit integers that will be handled by the #emph[interpretBinaryi64] function.
 This function resolves the instruction further and returns whether it succeeded.
 If so, the while-loop continues, and the next opcode is processed.
 Otherwise, $s u c c e s s$ will become false, and the while loop will stop interpretation.